 Role Creation and Role Profiles

-Roles in iVendNext define what users can access and modify within the system, from sales documents to retail operations.
-While the platform includes predefined roles (e.g., Cashier, Manager), businesses often need custom roles tailored to their workflows.
+Roles define what users can access and modify within the application, from sales documents to retail operations. iVendNext offers predefined roles such as Cashier and Manager, but you also have the flexibility to create custom roles that suit your specific workflows.

 This guide explains how to: